-I've also recently found out that there's a vegetarian specialist shop in Roeser called Venga, who even sell difficult-to-find brand such as Beyond Meat.
-I'm yet to visit this shop myself, but will come back with an update to the article once I have.
+I've also recently found out that there's a vegetarian specialist shop in Roeser called Venga, who even sell difficult-to-find brands.
+I'm yet to visit this shop myself, but have only heard good things.

 I've not been to all of the different supermarkets, so if I've missed a good one do let us know in a comment and we'll add it to the article!